 - b) The College Executive Deans will review and provide advice on the recommendations giving consideration to: - i. college strategic and operational plans - ii. fees charged for other equivalent courses offered by the University and by other Australian universities, and - iii. the nature and size of the potential market for courses and expected competition for students from similar courses. - 2.4.
 In reviewing and setting domestic tuition fees for Full Fee Paying places, the following fee setting principles will be applied: - a) Tuition fees will be determined based on the fees charged for the units comprising a course of study.
 Units will be grouped into fee bands and a standard fee per unit will apply to all units in each band. - b) Units will be priced at an amount no less than the student contribution amount charged to a Commonwealth Supported student in the same unit. - c) Where a coursework program is offered in partnership with one or more providers and where a single fee level for such courses is to apply across multiple providers, the fee for these units will be determined in consultation with the participating providers. - d) The full average cost of delivery of each course is expected to be recovered, taking account of the following: - i. an estimate of costs, including academic and other staff time, services, materials, equipment, and facilities, calculated as the apportioned rather than marginal costs - ii. modes of delivery, and - iii. expected enrolments in the course. - e) For Non-Award Courses, the standard rate for fees charged for a single unit will be equal to the highest student contribution amount in the equivalent Full Fee Paying unit (i.e. JOE Non Award). - 2.5.
-The Executive Director Student Services will make written recommendations in writing to the Head of Student Services and Operations to either increase, decrease or roll-over fees. - 2.6.
-The Head of Student Services and Operations will table a schedule of standard fees for each domestic full fee band and any variation to the standard fees for units and recommend approval by the Markets and Revenue Working Group. - 2.7.
-Following approval of the schedule by the Markets and Revenue Working Group, the fees will be configured into Student Management by the Student Services team who will advise the Web Services team so the rates can be published on the University's website. - 2.8.
+The Executive Director Student Services will make written recommendations in writing to the relevant approver (see 2.6) to either increase, decrease or roll-over fees. - a) units which require a new fee to be set are to be approved by the Executive Director International.
+The new course fees are then presented to the Markets and Revenue Group (MRWG) for noting. - b) units with a proposed fee change ranging between 0 5%, are to be approved by the Deputy Vice-Chancellor (Student Services and Operations) (DVC SSO) or Executive Director International (ED-I) or Chief Financial Officer (CFO).
+The fee changes are then presented to the Markets and Revenue Group (MRWG) for noting. - c) existing units with a proposed fee change <0% or >5% are to be approved by the Markets and Revenue Working Group (MRWG). - 2.6.
+Following approval by the Markets and Revenue Working Group, the fees will be configured into Student Management by the Student Services team who will advise the Web Services team so the rates can be published on the University's website. - 2.7.
 The Executive Director Student Services is responsible for ensuring that relevant stakeholders are notified once the fees have been published.